Sharif Ghalib

-Sharif Ghalib was serving as Chief Policy Advisor to the Minister of Foreign Affairs of Afghanistan.
+Sharif Ghalib is the executive director of the Ottawa Consultative Process (OCP) based in Ottawa, Canada.
+He has previously served as Chief Policy Advisor to the Minister of Foreign Affairs of Afghanistan.
 He formerly served as Deputy Chief of Mission (DCM) and Chargé d'affaires of the Embassy of Afghanistan in Ottawa, Canada.
-Prior to the posting, he served as Deputy Permanent Representative (DPR) and Chargé d'affaires to the United Nations Office at Geneva (UNOG) and Chargé d'affaires at the Embassy of Afghanistan in Bern, Switzerland.
+Prior to the posting, he served as Deputy Permanent Representative (DPR) and Chargé d'affaires to the United Nations Office in Geneva (UNOG) and Chargé d'affaires at the Embassy of Afghanistan in Bern, Switzerland.

 Ghalib is the first Afghan diplomat to have represented Afghanistan in Canada.